Halal snacks in Singapore are giving us a serious case of the munchies! These are the addictive bites we've been craving recently.

 Not all macarons are created equal.
 So if you’re searching for the best ones, look no further than Annabella Patisserie.
 This bakery serves macarons that are crispy on the outside and chewy on the inside.
 There are classic, premium, or marvellous flavours for you to choose from.
 Celebrating a special occasion or just feeling a little extra?
 Go ahead and order the macaron tower.

-Must-tries: Macarons, brownies, lychee rose cake
+Must-tries: Macarons; brownies; lychee rose cake

-How much: Macarons start at $2.80, brownies start at $15.90, cakes start at $18
+How much: Macarons start at $2.80; brownies start at $9.80; cakes start at $18

-Delivery: Free delivery for orders above $50
+Delivery: Varies by location; free delivery for orders above $50

-5. Melvados
+6. Melvados

 Halal-certified